-This recipe combines rotisserie chicken, cream cheese, Bleu Cheese dressing, Frank’s hot sauce, and cheddar cheese for one incredible appetizer!
+It combines rotisserie chicken, cream cheese, Bleu Cheese dressing, Frank’s hot sauce, and cheddar cheese for one incredible appetizer!

-It’s like eating Buffalo Chicken Wings without the mess.
+It’s like eating Buffalo chicken wings without the mess.

 - Rotisserie chicken.
 Pick up a rotisserie chicken from the grocery store, or use leftovers from last night’s dinner.
 You can also substitute baked chicken breasts or thighs.